balaghali/N26Statistics/README.md

 Returns:
 Empty body with either 201 or 204.
 * 201 - in case of success
-* 204 - if transaction is older than 60 seconds
+* 204 - if transaction is older than 60 seconds or invalid json
-* 400 - in case invalid json is sent

 GET /statistics